DavidDurman/ghost-qunit-runner/README.md

 CasperJS QUnit test runner.
 ===========================

-Run QUnit tests with CasperJS in a PhantomJS headless browser.
+Run QUnit tests in a PhantomJS headless browser with CasperJS.

 Dependencies
 ============